nespinoza/exonailer/README.md

     rv_jitter:          If set to True, an extra 'jitter' term is added to the RVs error to account for stellar jitter.

+    transit_time_def:   Defines the input and output time scales (the times are assumed to be in the JD format, i.e., JD, BJD, MDJ, etc.) of the transit times.
+If input transit times are, for example, in utc and you want results in tdb, this has to be 'utc->tdb'.

+    rv_time_def:        Same as for transit times but for the times in the RVs.

 GENERATING THE PRIOR FILE
 -------------------------